MSH4R1F/granola-mcp-server/README.md

 **Returns:** Statistics including meeting counts by period and participant data

 ### granola.cache.status
-Get information about the local cache.
+Get information about the cache (local or remote).

 **Input Parameters:**
 ```json